 Acupuncture + Integrative Medicine

 Acupuncture is a form of therapy that promotes natural healing of the body.
-The science and art of acupuncture involves insertion of needles into specific points in the body.
+The science and art of acupuncture involve the insertion of needles into specific points in the body.
 Acupuncture is a safe and effective natural therapy and an increasingly popular form of healthcare.

 HOW DOES ACUPUNCTURE WORK?

 There are two explanations that help explain the mechanism of how acupuncture benefits our pets, Traditional Chinese Medicine (TCM) and Western scientific explanation.
-Most of us are more familiar with the Western approach to health and disease, so that will be discussed first.
+Most of us are more familiar with the Western approach to health and disease.
+That will be discussed first.

-Acupuncture has a variety of therapeutic effects on the body and its action seems to vary depending on the type of pathology.
+Acupuncture has a variety of therapeutic effects on the body.
+Its action seems to vary depending on the type of pathology.
 It is thought that acupuncture primarily produces its effects through regulating the nervous system which aids the activity of pain-killing biochemicals such as endorphins and immune system cells at specific sites in the body.
 In addition, studies have shown that acupuncture may alter brain chemistry by changing the release of neurotransmitters and neurohormones.
-These effect the parts of the central nervous system related to sensation and involuntary body functions, such as immune reactions and processes that regulate a person’s blood pressure, blood flow, and body temperature.
+These affect the parts of the central nervous system related to sensation and involuntary body functions, such as immune reactions and processes that regulate a person’s blood pressure, blood flow, and body temperature.

 Scientists have shown that when acupuncture points are stimulated, there are predictable biochemical changes in the patient.
-Acupuncture alters the blood circulation, reduces inflammation, allows for muscle relaxation and results in the release of chemicals that relieve pain.
+Acupuncture alters blood circulation, reduces inflammation, allows for muscle relaxation, and results in the release of chemicals that relieve pain.

 WILL ACUPUNCTURE HURT MY PET?

-Acupuncture needles are thin, stainless steel needles, only slightly larger than a human hair.
-They are barely felt by most patients.
+Acupuncture needles are thin, stainless steel needles, only slightly larger than a single human hair.
+Most patients barely feel the needles.
 Most animals are very relaxed during treatments, and often fall asleep.
-Needles are usually left in place for twenty to thirty minutes, depending on the goal of the treatment.
-Initially treatments are scheduled weekly or every other week, and as the patient responds, sessions are scheduled less frequently.
-Eventually, with animals that are doing well, occasional maintenance treatments are needed to promote health and well being.
+Needles are usually left in place for twenty to thirty minutes.
+Time length depends on the goal of the treatment.
+Initially, treatments are scheduled weekly or every other week, and as the patient responds, sessions are scheduled less frequently.
+Eventually, with animals that are doing well, occasional maintenance treatments are needed to promote health and well-being.

 WILL ACUPUNCTURE HELP MY PET?

 Commonly, it is used to treat arthritis and for pain control.
-But many animals with chronic skin disease, orthopedic injuries, disc disease and other nerve problems, respiratory illness, behavior issues, and intestinal disease, often respond well to acupuncture.
+Many animals with chronic skin disease, orthopedic injuries, disc disease, and other nerve problems, respiratory illness, behavior issues, and intestinal disease, often respond well to acupuncture.
 It also supports older patients and those with cancer by improving their quality of life.

 WILL ACUPUNCTURE INTERFERE WITH OTHER TREATMENTS?

-No. Acupuncture can be used in conjunction with any other therapy and almost always enhances the effects of other treatments.
+No. Acupuncture can be used in conjunction with any other therapy.
+This almost always enhances the effects of other treatments.